May 15, 2026

 Rules, tips and information about how to best participate in an LTB Zoom video hearing. - Requesting a Summons

-How to request and serve a summons: a document that requires a person to attend a hearing as a witness. - Requesting Information from a File
+How to request and serve a summons: a document that requires a person to attend a hearing as a witness. - Who can be a Representative before the Landlord and Tenant Board

 Information about options for representation when appearing before the LTB, including self-representation, licenced representatives and unlicensed representatives.